 The IASB issued IFRS 16 Leases in January 2016.
 The standard has an effective date of 01 January 2019 and was due to be adopted in the Code in the 2019-20 financial year.
 Following decisions taken at the meeting of the government's Financial Reporting Advisory Board (FRAB) on 22 November 2018 to defer implementation for the majority of rest of the public sector, the Local Authority accounting Code Board has agreed to delay implementation until 1 April 2020.
-The CIPFA/LASAAC Local Authority Accounting Code Board (CIPFA/LASAAC) agreed in April 2020 to defer the implementation of IFRS 16 Leases for one year in-line with the government's Financial Reporting Advisory Board's proposals for central government departments.
-This will mean the effective date for implementation is now 1 April 2021.
+The CIPFA/LASAAC Local Authority Accounting Code Board (CIPFA/LASAAC) agreed in April 2020 to defer the implementation of IFRS 16 Leases for one year inline with the government's Financial Reporting Advisory Board's proposals for central government departments, moving the effective date for implementation to 1 April 2021.
+The CIPFA LASAAC Local Authority Accounting Code Board agreed in late 2020 in response to pressures on council finance teams as a result of the COVID-19 pandemic to defer the implementation of IFRS 16 Leases in the Code of Practice on Local Authority Accounting in the United Kingdom (the code) until the 2022-23 financial year.
+This aligns with the decision at the Government's Financial Reporting Advisory Board to establish a new effective date of 1 April 2022 for the implementation of IFRS 16.

-The standard establishes a new accounting model for lessees in which all leases for assets above \$5k for more than 12 months will be accounted for by recognising a 'right to use' asset on the Balance Sheet, together with a liability for the present value of the lease payments.
+The standard establishes a new accounting model for lessees in which all leases for assets for more than 12 months above a de minimis value will be accounted for by recognising a 'right to use' asset on the Balance Sheet, together with a liability for the present value of the lease payments.
 This means that leases currently accounted for as operating leases would be treated similarly to finance leases but recognising only a proportion of the assets value.